timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/concept/components.md

 ## Rendering Components

-Now, let's look at how we can render the messages using the `<hb-render-message>` component.
+Now, let's look at how we can render the messages using the @hashbrownai/angular!RenderMessageComponent:class component.

 <www-code-example header="chat.component.ts">